zeppe-lin/artwork/README.md

 OVERVIEW
 ========

-This directory contains the Zeppe-Lin artwork.
+This repository contains the Zeppe-Lin artwork.

 **logo-big-2color.png**